MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-analytics/MarketingAnalyticReporting-Framework.md

 > [!TIP]
 > Browse the meta-model for profile and interactions types.

-Each report comes with a set of hidden report pages.
-Those can help you to browse the available types of profiles in your organization in CDS and all the interaction types that are referenced in the marketing model.
+Each report comes with a set of hidden report pages, which can help you to browse the available types of profiles in your organization in CDS and all the interaction types that are referenced in the marketing model.
 You can select interaction types and study the attributes that you will be able to use for analytics reporting.

 ![Meta model browser](media/Framework/Framework-MetaBrowser.png)